jakies/example-sim/README.md

 SELIG_PhET_Intern
 =====
 ### Addressed in review:
+> Memory leak in model array

+Since the `ExampleModel` doesn't *need* to retain references to the additional `BarMagnet`s, I removed `ExampleModel.extraBars` and changed the `ExampleModel.events["addBar"]` to be called with `ExampleModel.events.trigger1( "addBar", BarMagnet )` so that the model travels with the event.
+When the lone reference to a `BarMagnetNode` is released from `ExampleScreenView.children`, the corresponding `BarMagnet` is garbage-collected with it.

+> `unshift + elements[0]` and `slice(-2)` calls unmaintainable

+The unshift and explicit element position access were resolved by removing the `ExampleModel.extraBars` array and passing the new `BarMagnet` with the `"addBar"` event explicitly.
+The `ExampleModelView.children = ExampleModelView.children.slice(-2)` issue was resolved by defining an array called `defaultElements` in the `ExampleModelView` constructor (though it is not tied to the instance so it isn't available after instantiation) which is used in the call `ExampleModelView.setChildren( defaultElements )` during construction and the `"resetViewChildren"` event callback.

 > <a name="comment-dupeConst"></a> Duplicated constants

 PhET simulations seem to work with these static bounds, and then are scaled by the view appropriately.
 I added optional parameters so that when I understand how to reference the `ExampleScreenView` dimensions from the `ControlPanel` view in the correct way, I can go back and pass them in instead of deferring to literals.